Why Use Simulations for Medical Training?

 Reading things is not the same as doing them.
-By practicing skills in VR, real world transfer is supported so that the skill is more likely to actually be used in the real world.
+By practicing skills in a simulation, real world transfer is supported so that the skill is more likely to actually be used in the real world.

 Advantages over other live simulations and even some real life experience:

 - Consistent learning opportunities for all students, better standardized than when played by patient actors who may vary their presentation or than seeing just patients that show up in real-life clinic rotations.

 - Immediate, personalized, objective, consistent feedback for all students.
 Better standardized and more thorough feedback than when offered by multiple faculty.